agiletortoise/drafts-mcp-server/README.md

 A [Model Context Protocol](https://modelcontextprotocol.io) (MCP) server that enables AI assistants to interact with the [Drafts](https://getdrafts.com) app on macOS through AppleScript.

+For additional discussion of uses, see [the Drafts forum](https://forums.getdrafts.com/t/drafts-mcp-server-for-ai-integration/16507)

 ## Features

 - 📝 **Draft Management**: Create, read, update, and search drafts